Skip to main content

 • December 1, 2016

 "This is my first week using the patch.
 I am taking 0.1.
-Reason for going on this, I have been having horrific hot flashes.
-My doctor suggested, I take Clonidine.
+The reason for going on this is that I have been having horrific hot flashes.
+My doctor suggested I take Clonidine.
 I was a tad skeptical at first, but I gave it a try.
-I still have small hot flashes here and there but nothing like the way it was before.
-I am actually wearing a long sleeve shirt with a jacket compared to wearing dressy tank everyday… First day I was on it, I felt like, I was hit by a bus, I was extremely tired.
-5 cups of coffee did not even wake me up or given me any energy.
+I still have small hot flashes here and there, but nothing like the way it was before.
+I am actually wearing a long sleeve shirt with a jacket compared to wearing a dressy tank every day.
+The first day I was on it, I felt like I was hit by a bus, I was extremely tired.
+Five cups of coffee did not even wake me up or give me any energy.
 I start my next patch on Friday.
 I will see if I get tired and keep you all posted.
-So far ten stars.
-I am actually smiling more because I am not overheated and I don’t look a mess"
+So far, ten stars.
+I am actually smiling more because I am not overheated, and I don’t look a mess."

 10 / 10